BuildGK/tor-checker/README.md

 - And you are good to go!

 Paste this PHP code anywhere where you want to check if the user is using Tor.
+To test, visit the `tor_checker.php` page with a normal browser and the Tor browser.

 ```
 <?php